haoliangw/haoliangw.github.io/wavelets.md

 ## Scaling Functions
-Recalled that, when we double the scale value $s$, the center frequency of the wavelet is halved (moving towards the lower frequencies), its support in the frequency domain also halved, hence, to cover the entire low frequency band, we need to keep increasing the scale value to an infinite large number.
+Recall that, when we double the scale value $s$, the center frequency of the wavelet is halved (moving towards the lower frequency band), its support in the frequency domain is also halved, hence, to cover the entire low frequency band, we need to keep increasing the scale value to an infinite large number.
 This is obviously impractical, a common solution to this problem is to use a **scaling function** that acts as a lowpass filter to cover the low frequency band.

 <div style="text-align: center">
 <img src="http://www.polyvalens.com/blog/wp-content/uploads/2011/07/fig3-3-gray1.png" width="600"/>